Max Perutz: The author

 In his later years, Perutz was a regular reviewer/essayist for The New York Review of Books on biomedical subjects.
-Many of these essays are reprinted in his 1998 book I wish I had made you angry earlier.
+Many of these essays are reprinted in his 1998 book, I wish I had made you angry earlier.

-In August 1985 The New Yorker also published his account tiled "That Was the War: Enemy Alien" of his experiences as an internee during World War 2.
+In August 1985, The New Yorker published his account of his experiences as an internee during World War II, titled "That Was the War: Enemy Alien".

+Perutz won the Lewis Thomas Prize for Writing about Science in 1997.

-Perutz's flair for writing was a late development.
-His relative Leo Perutz, a distinguished writer, told Max when he was a boy that he would never be a writer, an unwarranted judgement, as demonstrated by Perutz's remarkable letters written as an undergraduate.
-They are published in What a Time I Am Having: Selected Letters of Max Perutz.
-Perutz was delighted to win the Lewis Thomas Prize for Writing about Science in 1997.
+A collection of Perutz's correspondence was published posthumously in 2009, titled What a Time I Am Having: Selected Letters of Max Perutz.

 The scientist-citizen

 Perutz attacked the theories of philosophers Sir Karl Popper and Thomas Kuhn and biologist Richard Dawkins in a lecture given at Cambridge on 'Living Molecules' in 1994.
 He criticised Popper's notion that science progresses through a process of hypothesis formation and refutation, saying that hypotheses are not necessarily the basis of scientific research and, in molecular biology at least, they are not necessarily subject to revision either.
 For Perutz, Kuhn's notion that science advances in paradigm shifts that are subject to social and cultural pressures is an unfair representation of modern science.

 These criticisms extended to scientists who attack religion, in particular to Dawkins.
-Statements which offend religious faith were for Perutz tactless and simply damage the reputation of science.
-They are of quite a different order to criticism of the demonstrably false theory of creationism.
+Statements which offend people's religious faith were for Perutz tactless and simply damage the reputation of science, though he did not criticize scientists opposing "demonstrably false" theories such as creationism.
 He concluded that "even if we do not believe in God, we should try to live as though we did."

-Within days of the 11 September attacks in 2001, Perutz wrote to British Prime Minister Tony Blair, appealing to him not to respond with military force: "I am alarmed by the American cries for vengeance and concerned that President Bush's retaliation will lead to the death of thousands more innocent people, driving us into a world of escalating terror and counter-terror.
+Within days of the 11 September attacks in 2001, Perutz wrote to British Prime Minister Tony Blair, appealing to him to not respond with military force: "I am alarmed by the American cries for vengeance and concerned that President Bush's retaliation will lead to the death of thousands more innocent people, driving us into a world of escalating terror and counter-terror.
 I do hope that you can use your restraining influence to prevent this happening."